Dollar tumbles on weak U.S. data; euro hits one-week high

 "We're seeing a bit of a bump in the road for the dollar with retail sales being a miss compared with expectations and jobless claims being higher," said Lennon Sweeting, corporate dealer at U.S. Forex in Toronto.

-"But the U.S. dollar is still favored to have a bullish trend at the moment, especially when so many central banks right now are cutting rates."
+"But the U.S. dollar is still favoured to have a bullish trend at the moment, especially when so many central banks right now are cutting rates."

-In late New York trading, the dollar index was down 0.9 percent at 94.153 .DXY. posting its largest one-day loss in more than a week.
+In late New York trading, the dollar index was down 0.9 percent at 94.153. posting its largest one-day loss in more than a week.

-The euro, meanwhile, rose to one-week highs versus the dollar and was last up 0.6 percent at $1.1399 EUR=.
+The euro, meanwhile, rose to one-week highs versus the dollar and was last up 0.6 percent at $1.1399.

 "Even with the soft U.S. numbers, euro/dollar is struggling to hold on to their highs," said Shaun Osborne, chief currency strategist at TD Securities in Toronto.